owebster/MS2-Welcome-to-Wales/README.md

    * Fixed on the 23rd December 2020 by adjusting css file with additional padding on button

 ### Chrome developer tools
-When building the site, during each section I used Chrome's inspect and developer tools (such as lighthouse) to validate my work and to ensure the site worked accross multiple screen sizes.
+When building the site, during each section I used Chrome's inspect and developer tools (such as lighthouse) to validate my work and to ensure the site worked across multiple screen sizes.
-This was also used to debug any structual and styling issues ont he fly
+This was also used to debug any structural and styling issues on the fly

 ### Buttons and Links
 All buttons, links and audio that has been embedded has been accounted for and directs to the right source